tihyyti/ot-harjoitustyo/README.md

 UI is implemented by Tkinter/Python and database is SQLite.
 Application type is Desktop — no WEB UI is allowed.

 **Functional overview:**
 The application requires a description and definition of a weekly weight loss program at a monthly level.
-The daily amount of calories from food and drink is recorded per meal and it is estimated based on the ingredients contained in the meals.
+The daily amount of calories from food and drink is recorded per portion and it is estimated based on the ingredients contained.
 Snacks in particular are recorded in the memory for the purpose of making a change!
 Calorie consumption is estimated using e.g. some existing mobile phone and/or a wristwatch application that measures exercises (there are many of those on the market).
-The program compiles statistics and prints recommendations to enhance weight management, however, without sacrificing well-being.
+The program compiles and displays statistics to enhance weight management, however, without sacrificing well-being.

 The core functionality of the application can be also used to track the user's behavioral preferences to be able it to identify and prompt the user to give up some harmful habits, such as e.g. excessive snacking and evening eating.
 This extension however will be implemented only if there is enough excessive time for it.

 **Functional Requirements Specification for Diet Program Application**

 **1. Introduction**
 This document outlines the functional requirements for a diet program application designed for both users and administrators.
-The application will track calorie intake, consumption, weight loss, and user dietary preferences.
+The application will track calorie intake, consumption, weight loss, and user dietary constraints.

 **2. User Stories**